 Allison Grayhurst is a full member of the League of Canadian Poets.
-Three of her poems were nominated for “Best of the Net” in 2015, and one eight-part story-poem was nominated for “Best of the Net” in 2017.
-She has over 1185 poems published in more than 460 international literary magazines, journals and anthologies in Canada, United States, England, India, Ireland, China, Scotland, Wales, Bangladesh, Romania, Austria, New Zealand, Colombia and Australia.
+Four of her poems were nominated for “Best of the Net” in 2015/2018, and one eight-part story-poem was nominated for “Best of the Net” in 2017.
+She has over 1200 poems published in more than 475 international literary magazines, journals and anthologies in Canada, United States, England, India, Ireland, China, Scotland, Wales, Bangladesh, Romania, Austria, New Zealand, Colombia and Australia.

 Her book Somewhere Falling was published by Beach Holme Publishers in 1995.
 Since then she has published fifteen other books of poetry and five collections with Edge Unlimited Publishing.

 Prior to the publication of Somewhere Falling she had a poetry book published, Common Dream (1991), and four chapbooks, (Before the Dawn, Joshua’s Shoulder, Perfect Love, and Jumana), published by The Plowman, all in 1989.

 Her poetry chapbook The River is Blind was published by Ottawa publisher above/ground press in 2012.
 In 2014 her chapbook Surrogate Dharma was published by Kind of a Hurricane Press, Barometric Pressures Author Series.

 In 2015, her book No Raft – No Ocean was published by Scars Publications.
 More recently, her book Make the Wind was published in 2016 by Scars Publications.
 As well, her book Trial and Witness – selected poems, was published 2016 by Creative Talents Unleashed (CTU Publishing Group).